Kegbot/kegberry/index.md

 ... and much more!

-But don't take our words for it: Jump to the [Install Instructions](/install/) and try it out for yourself.
+But don't take our words for it: Jump to the [Install Instructions](/install/) and try it out for yourself (and help us make it even better!)

 ## What does it cost?